EveTLynn/100DaysofCodePython/README.md

-# The Complete Python Pro Bootcamp for 2023
+# 100 Days of Code: The Complete Python Pro Bootcamp for 2023
 ### Created by Dr.Angela Yu

 This is my repository of coding projects from the course.